-- 6. There shall be physical connection point (i.e. RJ45 wall jacks, or "walk-up" taps) located at specific points in the LCLS accelerator equipment areas. - 1.
-Only mobile computers and laptops configured by the LCLS Controls Group shall be usable in the LCLS accelerator equipment areas.
+- i.
+There shall be physical connection point (i.e. RJ45 wall jacks, or "walk-up" taps) located at specific points in the LCLS accelerator equipment areas. - Only mobile computers and laptops configured by the LCLS Controls Group shall be usable in the LCLS accelerator equipment areas.
 Other computers will not be recognized nor allowed access to control system functionality on the Operations network, nor will they have access to the Internet or other SLAC services through the Operations network. - 2.
 Many locations in the LCLS accelerator equipment areas shall have "walk-up" taps.
 This includes the injection vault, klystron gallery, Linac tunnel, BSY, LTU and undulator areas, the XTOD areas and the X-ray beamlines.
-Their numbers are yet to be determined, but they will be part of the port allocation described above for each of those areas. - 7.
-Secure and restricted wireless access shall be provided. - 1.
-Wireless access shall be available throughout the LCLS accelerator, including the injection vault, klystron gallery, Linac tunnel, BSY, LTU and undulator areas, the XTOD areas and the X-ray beamlines. - 2.
+Their numbers are yet to be determined, but they will be part of the port allocation described above for each of those areas. - ii.
+Secure and restricted wireless access shall be provided.

+- Wireless access shall be available throughout the LCLS accelerator, including the injection vault, klystron gallery, Linac tunnel, BSY, LTU and undulator areas, the XTOD areas and the X-ray beamlines. - 2.
 Wireless transceivers shall not be permanently mounted in the accelerator areas.
-There shall be a small pre-determined number of portable pre-configured transceivers used for commissioning and maintenance purposes. - 3.
+There shall be a small predetermined number of portable pre-configured transceivers used for commissioning and maintenance purposes. - 3.
 Wireless access shall only be available to people having SLAC accounts, who also have LCLS Control System accounts.
-See Requirement 8.1 below. - 8.
-Access to the operations network shall be restricted to a well-known set of users. - 1.
-Certain individuals shall be able to login directly to control consoles.
+See Requirement 8.1 below. - iii.
+Access to the operations network shall be restricted to a well-known set of users. - Certain individuals shall be able to login directly to control consoles.
 These users shall have a standard SLAC computer account, and their LCLS Controls account shall have a user ID consistent with their ID on the SLAC network. - 2.
 Certain types of users shall be able to login directly to control consoles in the control room.
 For instance, there shall be provision for general operator login in the control room, with potentially limited abilities. - 3.
 Other users may retrieve data and interact with certain control system software through an EPICS Gateway service, which acts as a proxy.
-Gateway servers reside on the access control subnet, as stated in requirement 5.4 above. - 9.
+Gateway servers reside on the access control subnet, as stated in requirement 5.4 above. - iv.
 The operations network shall be completely isolated, without access from any other SLAC subnet except for the Access Control subnet.
-Refer to requirement 5, above and a short-term requirement described in requirement 8 below. - 1.
-No access to the operations network shall be granted to any device other than one residing on the Access Control subnet. - 2.
+Refer to requirement 5, above and a short-term requirement described in requirement 8 below. - No access to the operations network shall be granted to any device other than one residing on the Access Control subnet. - 2.
 Certain SLAC services shall be made available to the operations network.
-This includes cable, drawing, support and technical databases, which shall be accessible from any operator computer in the Operations network. - 3.
-Certain hardware and software resources at SLAC shall be made accessible from the operations network as required.
+This includes cable, drawing, support and technical databases, which shall be accessible from any operator computer in the Operations network. - Certain hardware and software resources at SLAC shall be made accessible from the operations network as required.
 This includes access to file sharing services such as AFS or NFS, or software tools that might be requested on a temporary basis. - 4.
-Printing shall be possible from the operations network, and forwarding to printers outside of the operations network shall be possible. - 10.
-Several computers shall reside in the operations network for use as file or compute servers.

-- 1. No server shall have network connections to any network outside of the operations network. - 2.
+Printing shall be possible from the operations network, and forwarding to printers outside of the operations network shall be possible. - v.
+Several computers shall reside in the operations network for use as file or compute servers. - 1.
+No server shall have network connections to any network outside of the operations network. - 2.
 At least one server shall provide a copy of the development environment with a complete set of development tools, which will occasionally but regularly be copied from the permanent tool location.
-These shall be used only during unusual or emergency conditions, when access to the standard SLAC development tools is not available. - 7.
-Subnet Requirements; there shall be a set of virtual networks (VLans) available on the operations network, to provide an organized structure to the network, and to isolate specific functions of the accelerator which have bandwidth or timing requirements.
+These shall be used only during unusual or emergency conditions, when access to the standard SLAC development tools is not available.